 I'm going to cut to the chase here.
 The majority of the financial industry is attempting to sell you one thing in return for their fees: returns that “beat the market” (after they have taken their fees).

 That's the hook they use to sell you their product (aka their mutual fund, ETF, REIT, investment approach, etc).
 In reality though, it's rare that they consistently beat the market year after year.

 The term “the market” is usually referring to the average return of the collection of publicly traded companies (aka “stocks”) available in the US.
 The S&P 500 Index being an example of this.

 When you hear, “We produce market beating returns!”, this is the benchmark they are “beating.”
 So ideally, you’d like to beat the average, right?!

 What is the Average Market Return?

 The reason for this lower return expectation is that it's generally safer to spread your money out over a variety of asset classes.
 (The main asset classes are usually considered to be stocks, bonds, commodities, cash, and real estate.)
-This is less risky, but less risk generally offers less reward (more on this in—you guessed it—the long version).
+This is less risky, but less risk generally offers less reward.

 Ferrari or Ford Taurus?

-What I mean is that for people going the public markets route, it’s probably going to be conservative style investments with a little flash (a little extra risk) here and there.
+What I mean is that, for people going the public markets route, it’s probably going to entail conservative style investments with a little flash (a little extra risk) here and there.